INSPIRE-MIF/helpdesk-validator/release strategy/README.md

 As mentioned above, this release schedule has been made to cover an annual cycle as an example, but this release schedule is intended to be established consistently over time.

 # Release Delivery
-The release of a version involves the generation of certain artifacts so that the community has access to all the assets generated and can clearly identify the elements that are released.
-Thus, the release of a new version implies acting on the following elements.
-* Github release.
-A release v202x.y.z (dd/mm/yyyy) is generated, including:
+Each release of the INSPIRE Reference Validator is fully managed and made available to the INSPIRE community through the folowing set of GitHub artifacts:

+* a **GitHub milestone**, named _v202x.y (dd/mm/yyyy)_ and published on the [Milestones section of the _community_ repository](https://github.com/inspire-eu-validation/community/milestones); the milestone lists the issues whose solutions are included in the current release;

+* a **GitHub release**, named _v202x.y (dd/mm/yyyy)_ and published on the [Release section of the _community_ repository](https://github.com/inspire-eu-validation/community/releases).
+The release notes include:
-  * New Features, listed and grouped by ATS, ETS and ETF
+  * a list of new features to the ATS, ETS and ETF
-  * Bugfixes, listed and identified by issue, description and pull request
+  * a list of bugfixes, each with the corresponding issue and pull request
-  * Enhancements, listed and identified by issue, description and pull request
+  * a list of the enhancements, each with the corresponding issue and pull request
-  * Documentation, pointing to the various documents produced for the generated version
-  * Assets, code packages are generated to facilitate the deployment to users, containing
+  * the new documentation produced, if any
+  * assets, i.e. code packages required for deployment:
-	  * ets-repository, zip file containing the ets-repository corresponding to the created branch
+	  * _ets-repository-v202x.y.zip_, containing the _ets-repository_ repository corresponding to the release branch;
-   * etf-release-v202x.y.z, containing ETF deployment instructions and artifacts
+          * _etf-release-v202x.y.zip_, containing ETF deployment instructions and artifacts;
-	  * source code, zip file containing the community repository for the delivered version
+	  * _Source code.zip_ and _Source code.tar.gz_, including the content of the _community_ repository for the current release;

-* GitHub packages.
-A GitHub package is generated including the instructions and elements for the ETF deployment corresponding to the version released through the use of Docker.
+* a **GitHub package**, published on the [Packages section of the _community_ repository](https://github.com/inspire-eu-validation/community/packages), including the instructions and resources needed to deploy the current release of the INSPIRE Reference Validator through the use of Docker.

-* Branches management.
-The following branches should be managed, according to the specific purpose of the version, depending on the time of year and the changes it incorporates (breaking changes, non-breaking changes or Hotfixes).
-  * branch v202x.y.z , this branch is created from the next branch, which includes all the developments made according to the criteria established for the specific version
-  * master is synchronized with the branch generated for the specific version
-  * next, is the branch that generates the version and is only merged by another branch in version v202x.0 where it is overwritten by the beta branch
-  * beta, is created from version v202x.2 and updated with breaking changes, non-breaking changes and Hotfixes
-* Issues management.
-Issues related to the release must be properly managed according to the following actions:
-  * Assign the corresponding milestone: v202x.y.z
-  * Update the corresponding label: deployed in reference validator
+* update of the **[GitHub issue tracker](https://github.com/inspire-eu-validation/community/issues)** by changing the label of the issues solved within the current release from _solved_ to _deployed in reference validator_ and by closing them;

+* update of the **[Validator issues project board](https://github.com/inspire-eu-validation/community/projects/1)** by moving all the issues labeled as _deployed in reference validator_ to the column _Production: latest release_.